When setting up your email software, you require the following parameters:

 Outgoing mail setting

 For SMTP (outgoing mail) setting, you must enable SMTP AUTH.
 This is necessary for Vooju to authenticate that you are a Vooju customer before allowing you to use our mail server to send outgoing mails.
-For instructions on enabling for STMP AUTH, please consult your email software's documentation.
-If you wish to use secure SMTP, note that the port for both normal and secure SMTP is port 25.
+For instructions on enabling for SMTP AUTH, please consult your email software's documentation.

 Supported /Tested Email software: